 AccessMatters believes voting is a basic right that all people should be able to exercise without barriers.
 Elected officials influence the policies that directly impact the lives of ALL Pennsylvanians.
 They influence decisions on various issues related to access to sexual and reproductive health care and many other issues that impact people’s health and wellbeing.
 That’s why AccessMatters is a proud partner and supporter of National Voter Registration Day and the Committee of Seventy’s WeVote Initiative.

-This year are the midterm elections, the gubernatorial election, and other races for seats across Pennsylvania that are critical to policymaking on sexual and reproductive health issues and directly impact people’s lives.
+Pennsylvanians will go to the polls on November 7, 2023, to elect municipal and county-level offices, plus statewide and municipal judges.
+These elections are critical to policymaking on sexual and reproductive health issues and directly impact people’s lives.
 AccessMatters is counting on your vote to protect and expand access to critical health care and information.

-The important deadlines regarding voter registration and ballots are listed below.
+The important deadlines regarding ballots are listed below.
 However, we encourage you to register or apply for a mail-in or absentee ballot as soon as possible to avoid delays and ensure your vote is counted!